School of General Education

 Annual General Education Conference

-In 2018, the School of General Education held their 10th annual 3-day General Education Virtual Conference.
-University faculty and staff were invited to submit proposals related to the conference theme: A Decade of Transformative Practice in General Education.
+In 2019, the School of General Education held their 11th annual 3-day General Education Virtual Conference.
+University faculty and staff were invited to submit proposals related to the conference theme, Explore Beyond: Building for the Future Through General Education.
 The conference is designed to offer University employees a forum to discuss and learn about the importance of general education for students across the University.

 Kaplan University (now Purdue Global) received the 2016 Association for General and Liberal Studies (AGLS) Exemplary Program Award in Revision or Enhancement of a Program.
 The Award recognizes the University's continuous quality improvement process in its approach to online course assessment and integration of general education outcomes.
 AGLS is a national organization dedicated to sustaining general education and liberal studies programs at institutions across the United States.
 Learn more about AGLS.